ekondrashev/pyrsh/README.md

 Remote shell in python

 to run in cmd you need to enter
-`pyrsh.py type command user password host port`
+`pyrsh.py type command user host port`

 type - connection type
     local - running cmd on the local machine